kozo2/Hatchling/CONTRIBUTING.md

 ## Release Process

-Releases are fully automated using semantic-release:
+Releases are fully automated using semantic-release with GitHub App integration:

 1. **Commits are analyzed** for conventional commit format
 2. **Version is calculated** based on commit types
 3. **Changelog is generated** from commit messages
+4. **Version files are updated** (pyproject.toml, CHANGELOG.md)
+5. **Changes are committed** back to repository using GitHub App
-4. **GitHub release is created** with release notes
+6. **GitHub release is created** with release notes and tags
-5. **Version is updated** in pyproject.toml

 ### Version Impact